BlockstreamResearch/bip-frost-dkg/README.md

   passed as an argument to `coordinator_finalize`.
 The state is not supposed to be reused (i.e., it should be passed only to one `coordinator_finalize` call).
+- `CoordinatorMsg1` - The first message to be sent to all participants.

 *Raises*: